uripaz9/mySite/README.md

 ## Preview Your local code changes
 When developing locally, you have several options to preview and test your local changes:

-Preview mode in Dev Editor - by entering the preview mode in Dev Editor you can see a preview of your site with your most current code and the latest Editor X Revision, interact with your site and debug your site’s code.
+Preview mode in Live Editor - by entering the preview mode in Live Editor you can see a preview of your site with your most current code and the latest Editor X Revision, interact with your site and debug your site’s code.
 Deploy preview - Create a new shareable version of your application or site in a production environment.
 This version will be based on your local code and the Editor X Revision stated in velo.config.json file.

   ```js